OPS-E2E-PPE/VBA-Docs/api/Publisher.Shape.Top.md

 ---
-title: Shape.Top Property (Publisher)
+title: Shape.Top property (Publisher)
 keywords: vbapb10.chm2228306
 f1_keywords:
 - vbapb10.chm2228306
-ms.prod: publisher
 api_name:
 - Publisher.Shape.Top
 ms.assetid: 76ab84a9-651c-ddc6-6f7f-f98e2b71074f
-ms.date: 06/08/2017
+ms.date: 06/13/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# Shape.Top Property (Publisher)
+# Shape.Top property (Publisher)

 Returns or sets a **Variant** that represents the distance between the top of the page and the top of a shape.
 Read/write.

 ## Syntax

- _expression_. **Top**
+_expression_.**Top**

- _expression_ A variable that represents a  **Shape** object.
+_expression_ A variable that represents a **[Shape](Publisher.Shape.md)** object.

 ## Example

 This example changes the position, size, and type of shape of the first shape on the first page of the active publication.
-This example assumes there is at least one shape on the first page of the active publication.
+This example assumes that there is at least one shape on the first page of the active publication.

 ```vb
 Sub MoveSizeChangeShape()